ihechikara/ihechikara-blog/src/pages/posts/how-to-use-push-button-with-arduino.md

 ![Circuit diagram for push-button connection in an Arduino UNO board](/how-to-use-push-button-with-arduino/circuit-diagram-arduino.png)

 From the circuit above, you can connect a push-button to the Arduino board by connecting:
-- One leg of the push-button to 5 volt power supply on the UNO board.
+- One leg of the push-button to 5-volt power supply on the UNO board.
 - The other leg to GND through a pull-down resistor.
 - A digital pin (pin 8 in our circuit) to the other end of the GND leg.